 Bit Position(s) Name Description 0 External-interrupt exiting If this control is 1, external interrupts cause VM exits.
 Otherwise, they are delivered normally through the guest interrupt-descriptor table (IDT).
 If this control is 1, the value of RFLAGS.IF does not affect interrupt blocking.
 3 NMI exiting If this control is 1, non-maskable interrupts (NMIs) cause VM exits.
 Otherwise, they are delivered normally using descriptor 2 of the IDT.
-This control also determines interactions between IRET and blocking by NMI (see Section 25.4).
+This control also determines interactions between IRET and blocking by NMI (see Section 25.3).
 5 Virtual NMIs If this control is 1, NMIs are never blocked and the "blocking by NMI" bit (bit 3) in the interruptibility-state field indicates "virtual-NMI blocking" (see Table 24-3).
 This control also interacts with the "NMI-window exiting" VM-execution control (see Section 24.6.2).
-This control can be set only if the "NMI exiting" VM-execution control (above) is 1.
-6 Activate VMX- preemption timer If this control is 1, the VMX-preemption timer counts down in VMX non-root operation; see Section 25.7.1.
-A VM exit occurs when the timer counts down to zero; see Section 25.3.
+6 Activate VMX- preemption timer If this control is 1, the VMX-preemption timer counts down in VMX non-root operation; see Section 25.5.1.
+A VM exit occurs when the timer counts down to zero; see Section 25.2.
+7 Process posted interrupts If this control is 1, the processor treats interrupts with the posted-interrupt notification vector (see Section 24.6.8) specially, updating the virtual-APIC page with posted-interrupt requests (see Section 29.6).